Carcinoma Success Story: Anastasia (age 69)

 Genetic Impact of Cancer on Families

 An important side note: Anastasia’s tumour DNA sequencing uncovered a rare BRCA2 mutation that was reported as having unknown clinical significance.
 Therefore, it was not considered actionable.

 We performed computer modelling on this mutation.
 From this modelling, we were able to determine that it was an obviously detrimental mutation that could have played a role in her breast cancer.
 Although this test does not determine whether this is an inherited (familial) or non-inherited (occurs only in the tumour – somatic), recent data concluded that, like many other BRCA mutations, this specific mutation results in a slightly increased risk of breast and ovarian cancers, and is most likely inherited.

 If Anastasia’s family members want to know whether they also carry this mutation, all they’d need to do is get a simple, inexpensive cheek swab or blood test.

 As you can see, CTOAM’s advanced diagnostics, records review, and consultations can result in significant benefits to a patient’s outcome.
-In this case, precision oncology allowed Tom to outlive the average person with his genetic predisposition and survive two years and eight months from his original diagnosis.
 Having access to a team of precision oncology specialists, doctors, and patient advocates can make all the difference in both the length and quality of time you have with your loved ones.